MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 <!-- ====================================================================== -->
 ## Enabling the tool

 As of March 1, 2024, this feature is hidden by default but is available in Stable and Beta, and is present on the **More Tools** menu in the Dev and Canary preview channels of Microsoft Edge.
 To access the **Crash analyzer** tool in Microsoft Edge Stable or Beta, select the **Enable Crash Analyzer** experiment in **Settings** > **Experiments**.
-See [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off).
+See [Turning an experiment on or off](../experimental-features/index.md#turning-an-experiment-on-or-off) in _Experimental features in Microsoft Edge DevTools_.

 <!-- ====================================================================== -->